Jayden-boop/WRO-2025/README.md

 **Key Elements:**

-- Randomized Layouts: The track may feature randomized corridor widths (narrow or wide sections) and varying starting positions.
+-  The track may feature randomized corridor widths (narrow or wide sections) and varying starting positions.

-  Dynamic configurations:  The track configuration (e.g., wall placements, starting zones) is determined by a randomization process (e.g., coin tosses, dice rolls) before each round.
+- The track configuration (e.g., wall placements, starting zones) is determined by a randomization process before each round.

-- Adaptability requirement: The navigation algorithms of the vehicle are critical, having to adapt in real time to an unseen wall and course arrangement without human intervention.
+-  The navigation algorithms of the vehicle are critical, having to adapt in real time to an unseen wall and course arrangement without human intervention.

 **Performance Goal:**
 The goal is to maximize the consistency and speed of laps under unknown track conditions.